-(4) If a number of properties are assessed in the name of the same holder, any number of those properties may be included in one Tax Notice.
+(4) If a number of taxable properties are assessed in the name of the same holder, any number of those taxable properties may be included in one Tax Notice.

-(5) Where the holder of a charge on taxable property gives notice to the assessor of the charge under the Assessment Law and the assessor enters the holder's name on the assessment roll, the tax administrator must mail a copy of all tax notices issued in respect of the property to the holder of the charge during the duration of the charge.
+(5) Where the holder of a charge on an interest gives notice to the assessor of the charge under the Assessment Law and the assessor enters the holder's name on the assessment roll, the tax administrator must mail a copy of all tax notices issued in respect of the interest to the holder of the charge during the duration of the charge.